ampproject/amphtml/extensions/amp-video-iframe/amp-video-iframe.md

 The `src` and `poster` URLs are appended with [`data-param-*` attributes as query string](#data-param).

 The `/amp-video-iframe` document bootstraps the [integration script](#integration) so that the AMP document can coordinate with the player.

+Note: If you're hosting an integration document for users of your video service, feel free to [contribute a code sample to this page.](https://github.com/ampproject/amphtml/blob/master/extensions/amp-video-iframe/amp-video-iframe.md)

 Note: For most video providers, `amp-video-iframe` provides enough tools for common playback actions (see [methods](#method) and [events](#postEvent)).
 Refer to the [vendor player spec](../../spec/amp-3p-video.md) for more details on whether you can use `amp-video-iframe` or you should build a third-party player component instead.